LiveBench/LiveBench/README.md

 The leaderboard will be displayed in the terminal.
 You can also find the breakdown by category in `all_groups.csv` and by task in `all_tasks.csv`.

-### Bash Scripts

-For your convenience, we provide a set of bash scripts to automate the process of evaluating and scoring models, as well as for running multiple subsets of LiveBench in parallel for models for which the API has higher rate limits.

-Parallelizing runs and using tmux (or another terminal multiplexer) is recommended when evaluating on a remote machine and using models with high rate limits.

-1. `./scripts/run_livebench <bench-name> <model> <question-source>`: Performs inference and scoring for a single model on a single subset of LiveBench. `<question-source>` is optional and defaults to `huggingface`.
-2. `./scripts/run_livebench_parallel <model> <venv-path> <question-source> <api-base> <api-key-name>`: Runs inference and scoring for a single model on multiple subsets of LiveBench in parallel. `<venv-path>` is required and is the relative path to the `activate` script of the virtual environment you are using. `<api-base>` and `<api-key-name>` are optional arguments for API-based models.
-This script will create a new tmux session and run each benchmark subset in a separate pane.
-You can specify what categories and tasks to run by editing the `run_livebench_parallel.sh` script.
-3. `./scripts/run_livebench_parallel_models <venv-path> <question-source>`: Run `run_livebench_parallel` for multiple models at once.
-You can specify what models to run by editing the `run_livebench_parallel_models.sh` script.
-4. `./scripts/run_livebench_sequential <model> <venv-path> <question-source>`: Perform inference and scoring for a single model sequentially over multiple subsets of LiveBench.
-This is useful for models with low rate limits.
-You can specify what categories and tasks to run by editing the `run_livebench_sequential.sh` script.
-5. `./scripts/run_livebench_sequential_local_model <model-path> <model-id> <venv-path> <question-source>`: Perform inference and scoring for a single local model sequentially over multiple subsets of LiveBench.
-You can specify what categories and tasks to run by editing the `run_livebench_sequential_local_model.sh` script.

 ### Error Checking